 September 28 Pastor Ericksen preached his final sermon.

-September 29 Under the leadership of Ralph Skopil, vice-chairman of the congregation, and Dr. Sawyer, president of the Synod, a call was extended to the Reverend Mark A. Getzendaner of Davenport, Iowa.
+September 29 Under the leadership of Ralph Skopil, vice-chairman of the congregation, and Dr. Sawyer, president of the Synod, a call was extended to the Reverend Mark A. Getzendanner of Davenport, Iowa.

-October 31 Pastor Getzendaner accepted the call.
-Due to the illness of Mrs. Getzendaner, their arrival in Salem was delayed until January of 1942.
+October 31 Pastor Getzendanner accepted the call.
+Due to the illness of Mrs. Getzendanner, their arrival in Salem was delayed until January of 1942.

 November Pastor Beistal of Eugene agreed to serve as temporary pastor-spending three days per week in Salem.
 The Thomas Allports, strong workers in the church, left for Midland College to prepare fro his entrance into the ministry.